CAD (Computer Aided Drafting)

 Analysis & Applications II

-Learn to apply the engineering design process to areas of the designed world, explore ethics in a technological world and examine engineering systems.
-Participate in STEM-based, hands-on projects as they communicate information through team-based presentations, proposals and technical reports.
+Students learn to apply the engineering design process to areas of the designed world, explore ethics in a technological world and examine engineering systems.
+Students participate in STEM-based, hands-on projects as they communicate information through team-based presentations, proposals and technical reports.